CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 `> help`

 This brings up the list of Linenux commands with their description and format.
-It is meant for a quick in-app look-up.
-Continue to read the next section if you want a complete explanation of the commands.
+It is for a quick in-app look-up.
+Continue to the next section if you want a complete rundown of the details of commands.

 ## Commands Summary